adilanyan/artem_repository/README.rst

-I want to show you how to define a simple function, use a module, and add a variable.
+I want to show you how to insert a function into your module.

 Example: